-In 2012 I was fortunate enough to travel to Bangkok, Thailand, which is considered by most professionals in the jewellery industry to be the gemstone capital of world.
-While both educational and enlightening, my trip would soon become life-changing.
-It was at this juncture that I was first introduced to the corundum family (sapphire and ruby).
-Like most individuals, I simply thought that all sapphires removed from the earth's surface were blue.
-This preconceived notion was quickly shattered as I began to learn that in fact blue sapphires were the common colour but not the only colour of a sapphire.
+In 2012, our founder Justin Opert was fortunate enough to travel to Bangkok, Thailand, which is considered by most jewellery professionals to be the gemstone capital of world.
+While both educational and enlightening, Justin's trip would soon become life-changing.
+It was at this juncture that he was first introduced to the corundum family (sapphire and ruby).
+Like most individuals, Justin simply thought that all sapphires removed from the earth's surface were blue.
+This preconceived notion was quickly shattered as Justin began to learn that in fact the blue sapphire was the most common colour but not the only colour.
 More astonishing was that sapphires actually came in a spectrum of colours but due to the popularity of the blue sapphire, these spectacular sapphires were overlooked and still underappreciated.

-How could it be that the coloured sapphire which came in a multitude of hues, tones, and saturation were not being appreciated for its unique rarity and natural beauty?
-Why was it more common to see blue sapphires and why had it dominated the sapphire market up until now while the lesser known variety of coloured sapphires, which are often truly one-of-a-kind and clearly just as beautiful still remain hidden from public eye and most gemstone lovers?
+How could it be that the coloured sapphire which came in a multitude of hues, tones, and saturation was not truly appreciated for its unique rarity and natural beauty?
+Why was it more common to see blue sapphires and why had it dominated the sapphire market up until now while the lesser known variety of coloured sapphires, which are one-of-a-kind and just as beautiful, still remain hidden from public eye?

-So many questions began to race through my mind to the point that the only way forward was to introduce the world of coloured sapphires myself through Sorbet Sapphire™.
-It is my hope that through continued education and first-hand access, that the number of us who appreciate and find interest in treasuring their very own coloured sapphire will continue to grow for generations to come.
+So many questions began to race through Justin's mind to the point that the only way forward was for Justin to introduce the world of coloured sapphires through Sorbet Sapphire™.